MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01_Implement_Linux_clustering_on_Azure_VMs.md

    ssh-keygen -tdsa
    ```

-1. When prompted, press **Enter** three times and then display the public key by running:
+1. When prompted, press **Enter** three times, and then display the public key by running:

    ```cli
    cat /root/.ssh/id_dsa.pub